Skip to main content

 Understanding Military Material

 A large number of the records in this subject guide pertain to the British military.
 These military records provide insight into the organization of hospitals, the wellbeing of soldiers, and the diseases rampant during the period.
 Unfortunately military records may be difficult to understand due to their organization and the wide variety of ranks associated with them.
 Researchers are encouraged to consult "The British Officer: His Position, Duties, Emoluments, and Privileges…” by Joachim Hayward Stocqueler for helpful information on this topic.
-Please note, this monograph is also available in full electronic text through Internet Archive.
+Please note, this monograph is available in full electronic text through the Internet Archive.

 bottles